musti9sm/jimi-hendrix-tribute-page/README.md

-This is a jimi Hendrix Tribute page.
+This is a Jimi Hendrix Tribute page.

 It makes up the first part of my  portfolio.